indigotech/onboard-henrique-giabardo/README.md

 - "node": '20.15.1'
 - "@biomejs/biome": "1.9.4"

-### Dev dependencies
-- Biome
-- TypeScript

 ## Steps to run and debug *
-To run the app we need to install all dependencies first.
+To run the app clone this repository.

+After, we need to install all dependencies first.
 This can be done using the following instruction

 ```
 npm install